raul23/ebook-classifier-training/README.rst

 Filtering a dataset: select texts only in English and from valid categories
 ---------------------------------------------------------------------------
-After the dataset containing texts from ebooks is generated, the resulting dataset is filtered by removing text that is not English and not part of the specified categories (i.e. ``computer_science``, ``mathematics``, ``physics``).
+After the dataset containing texts from ebooks is generated, you can launch the classification by providing only the input directory containing the saved pickle file of the dataset.
+During the text classification, the dataset is loaded and filtered by removing text that is not English and not part of the specified categories (e.g. ``computer_science``, ``mathematics``, ``physics``).

 Here are some samples of output from the script ``classify_ebooks.py``::

- python classify_ebooks.py -u ~/Data/ebooks/ --verbose
+ python classify_ebooks.py ~/Data/ebooks/ --verbose

 `:information_source:`